Fuwayrit: Geography

-Nestled in northeast Qatar, Fuwayrit is located 91 km north of the capital Doha, 25 km away from Ar Ru'ays, 51 km away from Zubarah, 60 km from Al Khor City, and 106 km from Al Wakrah.
+Nestled in northeast Qatar, Fuwayrit is 91 km north of the capital Doha.
+It forms the northernmost extension of the middle sector of Qatar's interior plain region.
+The area around Fuwayrit, as part of this middle sector, has a surface that gradually increases in elevation from north and east towards the south and west, with heights ranging between 11 m to 21 m.
+Common vegetation found in Fuwayrit include mature shrubs of the Taverniera genus including aelijaan (Taverniera spartea) and dahseer (Taverniera aegyptiaca), and Soda inermis.

 The original town was established on a short, tapered headland with a soil texture comprising mainly silty sand.
 On the coastline to the east, sandspits separated the town from the sea.
 More inland, a sabkha system has developed and is characterized by grassy rawdas.
 This sabkha branches out into a narrow channel that marks the northern extremity of the original town, and the beginning of a rocky upland to its immediate north.
 Since the original town's abandonment in the mid-20th century, the coastal sandspit has grown in size.

 The dominant geological formation present in Fuwayrit and in most of north-east Qatar is the Dammam Formation, of which Eocene limestone is the primary component.
 Near the coast, the Dammam Formation is overlain by the Fuwayrit Formation, which consists of aeolian deposits that form Jebel Fuwayrit.
 The Al Ghariyah Fault runs parallel to Al Ghariyah and Fuwayrit.